mbtaPredict/Main/README.md

 **Installing Packages**

-The Python packages needed to run this code are scikit-learn and numpy.
-In order to run our ipython notebook, which develops the prediction model, matplotlib and ipython need to be installled.
+The Python libraries needed to run this code are scikit-learn, numpy, and matplotlib.
+In order to run our IPython notebook, which develops the prediction model, in addition to the three previous libraries, IPython needs to be installled.
-These packages need to be downloaded in order for the code to run properly.
+These libraries need to be downloaded in order for the code to run properly.
 Download instructions for each package are as follows:

 *scikit-learn*: if you are in Ubuntu, type the following command into terminal: